 A complaint can take time to process depending on the complexity and seriousness of the complaint and length of investigation.
 All complaints received by the Commission are dealt with thoroughly, fairly and as quickly as possible.

-Making a complaint can alter the relationship with the lawyer.
+Making a complaint can alter your relationship with your lawyer.

 Complaints to the Commission are confidential; however a copy of the complaint may be sent to the lawyer in question so they can respond.

 Lawyers must not charge for the time it takes them to respond to a complaint.

 Complaints may be withdrawn in writing; however withdrawal does not prevent the Commissioner taking further action.